Blog

 When Building Gets Cheaper but Breaking In Doesn't

-AI can lower the cost of building something new without lowering the procurement, trust, and certification gates that decide who survives.
+AI can lower the cost of building something new while leaving the gates that decide who survives mostly intact.

 Core Model | 2026-03-26 | E4E